code-Estif/HTML-CSS-JS-Projects/README.md

 2. Project 2 - Todo list page: A simple Todo page create task and list.
 3. Project 3 - Random Quote Generator: A page that shows random developer quotes using JavaScript arrays and functions.
 4. Project 4 - Tip Calculator page: to calculate tip with each person average payments.
-5. Project 5- Digital clock page : to show current time
+5. Project 5 - Digital clock page : to show current time
+6. Project 6 - Temperature coverter page : converter Temperature in different type.

 ## About
 I am learning frontend development from the basics.
 I started with HTML and CSS, then moved into JavaScript.